josygeorge/SmartHire/README.md

   - Includes a "Logout" button inside the dropdown
 - **Implementation Time:** ~2 hours
 - **Built With:** Zustand, TailwindCSS, `@heroicons/react`, and click-outside detection

 ---

+### - 🛠️ Fixed Path Collision Redirection Bug (June 28 – July 2, 2025)

+- **Issue:** After sign-up, the app redirected inconsistently — paths like `/signin` and `/results` flickered and conflicted, causing UI to render blank or partially.
+- **Root Cause:** Auth-based redirect logic and Zustand hydration timing were conflicting with React Router’s rendering flow.
+- **Fix Duration:** ~5 days of 2-hour sessions
+- **Solution Highlights:**
+  - Refactored `useEffect` logic to properly handle routing after hydration
+  - Ensured redirects only happen once Zustand store is fully hydrated
+  - Used a fallback `*` route to catch undefined paths

+---